 Our teachers still do not feel comfortable yet meeting in person.
 Because they make their living teaching, they are scared that meeting in person may make them sick and not be able to teach for a while.

 Even if the number of cases drop, the situation is still not stable and we expect choppiness on the way... that is, we expect to have times when it will be unsafe to meet on and off throughout the year.
-It is not encouraging to see that in some countries in Europe and Asia, such as Germany and Hong Kong, the covid cases are still on the rise.
-We have learned that what happens there comes back here.
-Deltacron and B2 variants are on the rise worldwide.
-Covid is back on the US sewer system as of March 2022.
-This means Covid cases will increase here as well.
+Omicron B4 and B5 variants are on the rise in the US and worldwide.

 Despite vaccinations and boosters (protection offered by some of these insufficient or dwindling down faster than others), Covid-19 tests, and mask use, it is still not safe to conduct one-on-one classes in person at this time due to the droplets and aerosol risk of either you or your tutor getting infected over prolonged periods of time talking in front of one another.
 Wearing a mask also makes it difficult to be able to hear your new language properly.